jasonincanada/kattis/README.md

 # kattis

-My solutions in Haskell for the [Kattis](https://open.kattis.com/problems?order=problem_difficulty) programming challenges
+My solutions in Haskell for the [Kattis](https://open.kattis.com/problems?order=problem_difficulty) programming challenges.
+The difficulty numbers listed in the table below may change on the Kattis website since they are regularly re-calculated as new results are submitted (more info [here](https://open.kattis.com/help/ranklist)).

 Date | Diff. | Source | Description / Notes
 --- | --- | --- | ---